Ethics

 6.5.
 Acknowledgement of Sources

 Reviewers are anticipated to identify relevant published works that the authors have not cited.
 Any statement regarding a previously reported observation, derivation, or argument must be accompanied by the appropriate citation.
 Moreover, reviewers should inform the editor of any substantial similarity or overlap between the manuscript under review and any other published paper within their awareness.
+Reviewers should also ensure that materials reused from open-licensed sources are properly attributed according to their license terms.

 6.6.
 Disclosure and Conflict of Interest